99% of us don’t get the nutrition our brain and body need from diet alone

 How many of us have a good diet?

-The most widely recommended diet by the NHS is the Mediterranean diet.
+The most widely recommended diet for general health by the NHS is the Mediterranean diet.
 The University of Gothenburg has proven it to be the best diet for brain function and mental health, linking it to a reduced risk of anxiety and depression, as well as its well-documented links with reduced risk of stroke and heart disease.

 Getting the right nutrients for your brain is a hugely important part of having a thriving brain.
-And yet, despite this diet being billed as the best for our brain health, only 1 in 400 people surveyed actually consumed a Mediterranean diet.
+And yet, despite this diet being billed as the best for our brain health, only 1 in 400 people surveyed actually consumed a brain-healthy diet.

 That’s less than 1% of people actually consuming what their brains and bodies need to thrive.